 Now that you know the differences between these types of savings methods, you can start to think about how you want to set up your sinking funds.

-There isn’t one specific way you have to set up your short-term savings funds.
+There isn’t one specific way you have to set up your short-term savings fund categories.
 That’s why personal finance is personal.
 There are many ways to organize these funds, but here are three methods that people typically prefer.

-- Cash envelopes: If you like to use cash envelopes, you can also use them to save for upcoming expenses.
-You might have envelopes for Valentine’s Day, car repairs, your 6-month car insurance payments, and more all in cash.
-Keep them in a safe place and access them when you need it.
+Cash envelopes: If you like to use cash envelopes, you can also use them to save for upcoming expenses.
+You might have envelopes for Valentine’s Day, car repairs, your 6-month car insurance payments, and more, all in cash.
+Keep them in a safe place and access them when you need to.

 If none of these methods seem like the best fit, consider taking a hybrid approach.
 For example, I save my bigger sinking funds in separate, high-yield savings accounts.
 However, I keep my smaller sinking funds, like my water bill, in my checking account and keep track of them in my budgeting app.

 Sinking funds aren’t complicated once you get the hang of using them.
 However, if you’re just starting out, you’re probably asking yourself a few of these common questions.